Indiscriminate Poisoning Attacks on Unsupervised Contrastive Learning: Attack Experiments

-To verify the effectiveness of learned poisons across model architectures, we train our poisoned datasets generated by ResNet-18-based SimCLR with AP-CL, sample-wise EMP-CL and class-wise EMP-CL using a wide variety of popular models as backbones when victim trains SimCLR, including VGG19~\cite{simonyan2014very}, ResNet-18~\cite{he2016deep}, ResNet-50~\cite{he2016deep}, DenseNet-121~\cite{huang2017densely} and MobileNetV2~\cite{sandler2018mobilenetv2}.
-Results are shown in Table~\ref{tab:cross-arch}.
-We can see that our attack methods reliably degrades the performance of victim models across different backbone architectures.
+\textbf{(c) Impact of model architecture.} We generate contrastive poisons using ResNet-18 and SimCLR.
+The victim runs SimCLR on these poisoned datasets and tries different model architectures including VGG-19, ResNet-18, ResNet-50, DenseNet-121, and MobileNetV2.
+The results are shown in Table~\ref{tab:cross-arch}.
+We can see that our attacks are effective across different backbone architectures.

-\textbf{Visualization of poisoning noise.} In \Figref{fig:noise-main}, we visualize the noise generated by poisoning attacks on SimCLR, and compare it to the noise generated by poisoning attacks on supervised learning as generated by~\citeauthor{huang2021unlearnable}.
-(A visualization of the MoCo and BYOL noise can be found in the \Appref{app:additional-vis} \Figref{fig:noise-more}.)
+\textbf{(d) Understanding CP noise.} In \Figref{fig:noise-main}, we visualize the noise generated by contrastive poisoning against SimCLR, and compare it to the noise generated by prior attacks against supervised learning.
+(A visualization of the MoCo and BYOL noise can be found in \Appref{app:vis-poison-noise}.)
 We observe that the noise that poisons supervised learning has much simpler patterns than the noise that poisons SimCLR.
 Intuitively, this indicates that poisoning contrastive learning is harder than poisoning supervised learning.
-This is compatible with the results in~\Figref{fig:accuracy} and \Tabref{tab:oracle-main}, which together show that supervised learning is more vulnerable to poisoning attacks than contrastive learning.
+This is compatible with the results in~\Figref{fig:accuracy} and \Tabref{tab:oracle-main}, which show that SL is more vulnerable to poisoning attacks than CL.

-Prior work has observed that the noise that poisons supervised learning tends to cluster according to the original class labels, and is linearly separable~\cite{yu2021indiscriminate}.
-We apply the same test on noise for attacking SimCLR and find the noise is not linearly separable.
-We visualize the t-SNE embedding of the supervised EMP-S noise and the EMP-CL-S noise in \Figref{fig:tsne-main}.
+Next, we explain the working mechanism of the CP noise: (1) it does not work by shortcutting the classification task as all prior poisons did; (2) it works by shortcutting the task of aligning two augmented views of a single image.
+Specifically, prior work has observed that the noise that poisons supervised learning tends to cluster according to the original class labels as shown in \Figref{fig:tsne-main}(a), and is linearly separable~\citep{yu2022availability}.
+We apply the same test on noise for attacking SimCLR and find it is not linearly separable, as shown in \Figref{fig:tsne-main}(b).
+The reason for noise for SL being linearly separable is that the supervised learning loss (i.e., CE) focuses on classification.
+Thus, to shortcut the SL loss, the attack inserts in each image noise that makes it easy to classify the images without looking at their content.
+Hence, the noise is clustered according to the classes.